Skip to main content

 MCP Config Hierarchy

-MCP server configurations can live in 4 different locations.
+MCP server configurations can live in 4 priority levels (3 actual files).
 The resolution order determines which servers are available and who can override what.

 1️⃣ CLI: --mcp-config path/to/config.json